Acceptable Transfer includes:

 Nature-Based Tourism Management

-Recreation Studies, Commerce, Geography, or equivalent, with a minimum grade point average (GPA) equivalent of UNBC 2.00 or C (63%) calculated on the most recent 30 credit hours of university-level course are eligible for admission into the BA Nature-Based Tourism (Diploma Completion) Program.
+Recreation Studies, Commerce, Geography, or equivalent, with a minimum grade point average (GPA) equivalent of UNBC 2.00 or C (63%) calculated on the most recent 30 credit hours of university-level coursework are eligible for admission into the BA Nature-Based Tourism (Diploma Completion) program.

 Letter of Permission – Visiting Students

 If the language of instruction at the home institution is not English, applicants need to include supporting documentation from the institution indicating the applicants’ ability to function sufficiently in an undergraduate academic environment.
 If, upon arrival, it is determined that the applicants do not have the necessary language skills to succeed in the program, they will be required to take the necessary English Language program to upgrade their skills or will be asked to withdraw.

 Definition of Recognized Institution